18F/api-standards/README.md

 APIs, like other web applications, vary greatly in implementation and design, depending on the situation and the problem the application is solving.

+### Roadmap not a Roadblock

+This document is intended to streamline the process for GSA organizations to publish new APIs.
+It is not intended to make this process more difficult.

 This document provides a mix of:

 * **High level design guidance** that individual APIs interpret to meet their needs.